rabbitmq/rabbitmq-server/deps/rabbitmq_top/README.md

-# Features
+# RabbitMQ Top Plugin

-Adds top-like information on the Erlang VM to the management plugin.
+Adds UNIX top-like information on the Erlang VM to the management plugin.

 Screenshots: http://imgur.com/a/BjVOP

-Should work with older versions of RabbitMQ, but when compiled against RabbitMQ 3.3.0 or later you can see descriptions of the processes matching RabbitMQ server concepts (queue, channel etc).
+## Supported RabbitMQ Versions

+This plugin is compatible with RabbitMQ `3.4.0` and later versions.

+## Usage

 Sort by process ID, memory use or reductions/sec (an approximate measure of CPU use).